yanbixing/Data-Science-Knowledge-Notes/general_machine_learning/data_engineering/feature_selection.md

 **Curse of Dimensionality:** As dimension increases, the space volume increase exponentially, data become more sparse (dissimilar, hard to use clustering).

+**Personal understanding**: besides clustering hard, classification should also be hard, since: when dissimilar, not only cluster is hard to use, decision plane have more freedom and thus easy to overfit.

 - English: for **high dimensional** data, **everything is separated** (dissimilar) **hard to apply clustering**.
 - Solution: solution on COD is exactly similar to "P>>N", i.e., dimension reduction.